web-platform-tests/wpt/docs/index.md

 # web-platform-tests documentation

-The web-platform-tests Project is a W3C-coordinated attempt to build a cross-browser testsuite for [the Web-platform stack](https://platform.html5.org).
-Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software that is compatible with other implementations, and that later implementations will be compatible with their implementations.
+The web-platform-tests project is a W3C-coordinated attempt to build a cross-browser testsuite for [the Web-platform stack](https://platform.html5.org).
+Writing tests in a way that allows them to be run in all browsers gives browser projects confidence that they are shipping software which is compatible with other implementations, and that later implementations will be compatible with their implementations.
 This in turn gives Web authors/developers confidence that they can actually rely on the Web platform to deliver on the promise of working across browsers and devices